SS Suevic: White Star service

+Suevic docked in Hobart, Australia, between c.
+1901–07.

 Suevic was launched on 8 December 1900, and set sail on her maiden voyage to Sydney on 23 March 1901.
 Shortly thereafter, Suevic and her four sisters were pressed into service carrying troops to fight in the Boer War in South Africa.
-In August 1901 she made her one and only voyage from Liverpool to New York City.
+In August 1901, she made her one and only voyage from Liverpool to New York City.
 Once the Boer War was over, White Star was finally able to institute regular monthly service to Australia using the Jubilee-class ships.

 On one 1903 voyage, a young officer named Charles Lightoller was assigned to crew Suevic as a punishment.
 During the voyage, he met an 18-year-old woman who was returning to her home in Sydney, and after a shipboard courtship, the two were married in Sydney on 15 December 1903.
 Lightoller would later become the second officer on board the and the most senior of her crew to survive the disaster.